letscontrolit/ESPEasy/.github/issue_template.md

 ### Summarize of the problem/feature request
 <!--- Describe the problem or feature request --->
+YOUR TEXT GOES HERE

 ### Expected behavior
 <!--- Tell us what should happen? --->
+YOUR TEXT GOES HERE

 ### Actual behavior
 <!--- Tell us what happens instead? --->
+YOUR TEXT GOES HERE

 ### Steps to reproduce
 <!--- How can we trigger this problem? --->